-The corner office with a view, the premier parking spot, the bigger paycheck … being a boss is the life.
-Except when it comes to firing employees.
-The inevitably uncomfortable conversation is an often dreaded aspect of being in a position of power, and one that almost every employer is confronted with at one time or another.
+The corner office with a view, the premier parking spot, the bigger paycheck … being a boss is the life except when it comes to firing employees.
+The inevitably uncomfortable conversation is an often dreaded aspect of being in a position of power and one that almost every employer is confronted with at one time or another.

 More than coming up with the right words to say, there are some major considerations every employer should also familiarize themselves with to ensure that they are firing or laying off employees legally.
-Here are some tips for keeping things legal….
+Here are some tips for keeping things legal…

 - Make sure that you have a valid reason for firing (or laying off) the employee.
-Some invalid reasons include: retaliation, complaining about OSHA violations, discrimination, alien status, and any violation of public policy.
+Some invalid reasons include retaliation, complaining about OSHA violations, discrimination, alien status, and any violation of public policy.

 - Keep a paper trail: keeping copies of performance reviews, relevant correspondence, and other personnel documents will help protect you should there be a lawsuit later on.

 - The employee should not be completely surprised by the firing or lay-off.
-Whether it is keeping employees abreast of the struggling finances of the company, or alerting the worker to poor job performance, there should be a dialogue before the employment termination.
+Whether it is keeping employees abreast of the company’s struggling finances or alerting the worker to poor job performance, there should be dialogue before the employment termination.

-In the end, honesty is almost always the best policy, and usually appreciated as the employee can take your reasons with them as they job hunt.
+In the end, honesty is almost always the best policy and usually appreciated as the employee can take your reasons with them as they job hunt.

 For information on serving legal papers, contact a Professional Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.